New York University GLBA Information Security Program

 This document summarizes New York University’s (“NYU”) comprehensive written information security program (the “Program”) mandated by the Federal Trade Commission’s Safeguards Rule and the Gramm-Leach-Bliley Act (“GLBA”).
-In particular, this document addresses the requirements to ensure the security and confidentiality of nonpublic financial information and to safeguard the covered records or information against any anticipated threats or hazards or unauthorized access or use.
-The Program incorporates by reference NYU’s policies and procedures and is in addition to any institutional policies and procedures that may be required pursuant to other federal and state laws and regulations, including, without limitation, FERPA.
+In particular, this document addresses the requirements to:

-NYU’s Vice President, Information Technology and CIO is designated as the GLBA Program Officer who shall be responsible for coordinating the Program.
+NYU’s Vice President, Information Technology and CIO is designated as the GLBA Program Officer responsible for coordinating the Program.
 The GLBA Program Officer may designate other individuals to coordinate particular elements of the Program with the affected departments.
-Within NYU IT, the Program Director, IT Policy Development and Compliance and the Director, Office of Information Security will have designated Program responsibilities.
-The GLBA Program Officer or his/her designee(s) will work with the Office of General Counsel and the affected department representatives, as necessary, to implement the Program.
-Questions regarding the implementation of the Program or the interpretation of this document should be directed to the GLBA Program Officer or his/her designee(s) (firstname.lastname@example.org).
+Within NYU IT, the Program Director, IT Policy Development and Compliance and the Associate Vice President, Global University Chief Information Security Officer will have designated Program responsibilities.
+The GLBA Program Officer or designee(s) will work with the Office of General Counsel and the affected department representatives, as necessary, to implement the Program.
+Questions regarding the implementation of the Program or the interpretation of this document should be directed to the GLBA Program Officer or designee(s) (firstname.lastname@example.org).

 Currently, the following units have been identified as the GLBA-affected areas: